mikevaldezcode/mikevaldezcode/README.md

 - 👁 I’m learning everday!
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Develop more projects, find a job that aligns with programming
+- 🥅 2022 Goals: Develop more projects, Find a software engineer job
-- ⚡ Fun fact: I love to learn about new technologies that help create a better world
+- ⚡ Fun fact: I love fitness, creating a more advanced world

 ### Connect with me: